 In addition, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the Walnut Northwest neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 98.7% of all American neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Walnut Northwest neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Walnut Northwest neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.9% of the households here have four, five, or more cars.
 That is more cars per household than in 95.5% of the neighborhoods in the nation.

 Did you know that the Walnut Northwest neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 79.4% of this neighborhood's residents have Asian ancestry.